 Field work: observation in a class providing services to student with moderate - severe disabilities.
-The format for writing up the field work is provided.
-If you currently work in a moderate-severe setting, then you may get approval from Dr. Parsons to use a Mild-Moderate setting.
-This field work is to be done in a K-6 building.
+The format for writing up the field work will be found in Assignment section of WebCT.
+If you currently work in a moderate-severe setting, then you may get approval from Ms. Reed to use a Mild-Moderate setting.

-CASE STUDY: (requires working with a child in the schools)
+CASE STUDY (requires working with a child in the schools)